palestine-will-live/eci/legal-act/draft-legal-act.md

 # PROPOSAL FOR A COUNCIL DECISION

-**on the temporary suspension of certain provisions of the Euro-Mediterranean Association Agreement establishing an association between the European Communities and their Member States, of the one part, and the State of Israel, of the other part**
+**on the temporary suspension of trade and commercial provisions of the Euro-Mediterranean Association Agreement establishing an association between the European Communities and their Member States, of the one part, and the State of Israel, of the other part**

 ## THE COUNCIL OF THE EUROPEAN UNION,

-Having regard to the Treaty on the Functioning of the European Union, and in particular Articles 206 and 207 thereof,
+Having regard to the Treaty on the Functioning of the European Union, and in particular Article 207 thereof concerning the Common Commercial Policy,

 Having regard to the Treaty on European Union, and in particular Articles 2 and 21 thereof,